 This is why we’re working to ban the trade of wild animals for private keeping, human consumption, and use in traditional medicines.
 We are currently campaigning to end the tiger trade, trophy hunting, and more.
 The best way to experience wild animals is to see them in the wild, not on a wall, or as the sum of their parts.
 You can find out what we are doing for wild animals, here.

 One thing that hasn’t changed in the past fifteen years is our bond with our pets, otherwise knowns as companion animals.
 In fact, this seems to have strengthened considering the recent pandemic.
 This is why we’ve made it a focus of ours in recent years, most notably to put an end to the dog and cat meat trade in Southeast Asia.
 Millions of dogs and cats are killed every year as part of this trade, many of them being loved pets that have been stolen from their families.
-We’re working to #ProtectMillions, and you can join us.

 We’re also working to help pets right here at home too but working to trace the illegal puppy trade and put an end to the suffering it brings.
 We’re working on this through several channels, the most recent being through our online reporting tool.
 If you feel you’ve been a victim of the illegal puppy trade, let us know.